Underdog promo code CBSSPORTS2: Play $5, get $75 offer for Patriots vs. Seahawks

-Underdog promo code CBSSPORTS2: $75 new user bonus for Patriots vs. Seahawks picks today in the 2026 Big Game
+Underdog promo code CBSSPORTS2: $75 new user bonus for Seahawks vs. Patriots picks today in the 2026 Big Game

 Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-Today's Big Game features the NFC's top seed in the Seattle Seahawks against the AFC No. 2 seeded New England Patriots, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-The Seahawks are led by Sam Darnold and Jaxon Smith-Njigba, while the Patriots counter with Drake Maye and Stefon Diggs.
-New England won their first Big Game meeting 11 years ago, and there are plenty of ways to utilize the best DFS apps.
-The Underdog promo code varies by location, but includes a potential Play $5 in fantasy entries, get $75 in fantasy bonus entries.
+The Seattle Seahawks and New England Patriots will go head-to-head in the Big Game on Sunday at Levi's Stadium and right now you can use Underdog promo code CBSSPORTS2 to get $75 in Fantasy bonus entries after playing your first $5 in Fantasy entries.
+Sam Darnold and Drake Maye were both No. 3 overall picks in their respective draft classes and they're both making their first appearance in the Big Game today.
+They'll be popular options for play on the best DFS apps, but what are the best Underdog picks for Seahawks vs. Patriots?
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, February 8